Oshibori: Rented oshibori

 As many establishments use oshibori in large quantities, they often do not prepare them in the store, but instead employ a rental service which launders them, rolls them into the typical cylindrical shape, and delivers them already damp.
 These rental service companies frequently wrap each oshibori individually in a clear, lightweight plastic seal (polyethylene film), which can be easily broken and removed by the customer before using.

 Oshibori dispensers

 Some beauty salons and dental clinics prefer to use a standalone oshibori dispenser, where a freshly made towel is prepared at the client's request.
 In this case, the towels are often made of a non-woven fiber.

 Around the world

 Oshibori is usually translated as "hot towel".
-Most airlines distribute hot towels to first and business class passengers prior to the first meal on long haul flights.
+Most airlines distribute hot towels to first and business class passengers prior to the first meal on long haul flights, while some airlines distribute them to passengers in premium economy class as well.
 The heated towel used in barbers’ shops to moisturize the skin or beard and make it easier to shave can also be thought of as a type of oshibori.
 Oshibori Towels are becoming more and more prevalent at hospitality businesses in various countries, as people (and hosts) discover this touch of Japanese hospitality is suitable anywhere there are hosts wanting to connect with their visitors and show that they care.